dirko/pyhacrf/README.md

 ```

 ## Dependencies
 This package depends on `numpy`.
-The LBFGS optimizer in `scipy` is used, although I
+The LBFGS optimizer in `pylbfgs` is used, but alternative optimizers can be passed.
-plan to change it to a lighter dependency at some stage.

 ## Install
 Install by running: